awjh-ibm/chaincode-contract-tutorials/multiple-asset.md

 }
 ```

-We can then replace the repeated get code in the complex asset's Create, UpdateOwner, UpdateValue and Read functions with a call to get the transaction context call data.
+We can then replace the repeated get code in the complex asset's Create, UpdateOwner, UpdateValue, UpdateColour and Read functions with a call to get the transaction context call data.
 Replace:

 ```
 existing, err := ctx.GetStub().GetState(assetID)

 if err != nil {
 	return errors.New("Unable to interact with world state") }

 ```